weswu8/codeautodeploy/README.md

 ****
 Feature
 ====
+#####Integrate with AWS code pipeline, publish new built package and it's version information to your s3 bucket
 #####Fetch package from aws s3 and other URL
 #####Auto insatllation and start the application
 #####Keep tract the installed version